ManticoreGamesInc/platform-documentation/docs/scripting/tutorial.md

 We are going to update the game when the player has picked up all the possible coins.
 First, we'll need a new Text Control which we'll name `CoinUI` which will only show up when the game is over, alerting the player all coins have been collected.

-_[NOTE(bret): We'll need to either set the text to "" at the beginning of the script or show how to edit that in Properties]_

 Add the following code to `CoinGameLogic`: